stevenwcliu/Power-Up-Coffee-Shop/README.md

-# Team Journal (Skyline Cloud)
+# Team Journals (Skyline Cloud)

-Team Journals should include
+Team Journalss should include
 * Overall Architecture Diagram of your Cloud Deployment

 A section for each of the following discussion the features implemented